 It is necessary for the office to have an accurate record of the home address and emergency information of all students.
-All changes of address or name should be reported promptly to the main office.
-Changed during the summer should be report to the office as soon as possible.
-The change form can be accessed from the district main web-page.
-Under Site Shortcuts click [New Student Registration Forms]; click [Registration Forms]; near the bottom of the list click [Emergency/Information Change Form].
+All changes of address or name need to be reported to the District Enrollment Officer.
+Phone number updates may be submitted to the high school office.
+Changes during the summer should be reported to the district office as soon as possible.
 Proof of residency is required when changing an address.